-Also, if any loan seller or servicer becomes subject to a bankruptcy proceeding, is placed in receivership, or is terminated by us, we may cease to include mortgage loans sold or serviced by such loan seller or servicer in the population of mortgage loans that are selected to be reviewed under our quality control process described under "Loan Acquisition Practices - Quality Control" if we determine that the likelihood of collecting on any potential remedies for such loans is low.
-As a result, any defects or deficiencies that may exist with respect to such Reference Obligations may go undetected, or may fail to result in a Calculated Tranche Write-Up Amount.
+Furthermore, if any loan seller or servicer becomes subject to a bankruptcy proceeding, is placed in receivership, or is terminated by us, we may cease to include mortgage loans sold or serviced by such loan seller or servicer in the population of mortgage loans that are selected to be reviewed under our quality control process described under "Loan Acquisition Practices - Quality Control" if we determine that the likelihood of collecting on any potential remedies for such loans is low.
+As a result, any defects or deficiencies that may exist with respect to such Reference Obligations may go undetected, or may fail to result in a Calculated Tranche Write-Up Amount for the related Loan Group.